HealthTech

 This automation not only reduces time spent quoting but also improves win rates with more accurate pricing.

 Inefficient routing leads to higher fuel costs and late deliveries.
-AI-powered route optimization helps select the fastest, most fuel-efficient path based on real-time traffic, weather, and load constraints.
+AI in logistics for route optimization helps select the fastest, most fuel-efficient path based on real-time traffic, weather, and load constraints.

 Shippers using AI-driven routing have reported up to 15% cost savings in fuel and labor.